-A prerequisite is a subject you have to complete before you can enrol in a more advanced subject.
-If a subject has prerequisites it will be to ensure that you have sufficient background knowledge to cope with the subject’s content.
+Prerequisites are subjects (or other requirements) that must be successfully completed before you begin another more advanced subject.
+If a subject has prerequisites, it will be to ensure that you have sufficient background knowledge to cope with its content.

 - A relevant overseas qualification such as GCE A Levels, or other tertiary studies.